With GetAccept, flexibility is at your fingertips to engage buyers in new ways and increase win rates by 75% on your documents.

 The user and buyer personas include job title, professional background, day-to-day life, communication style, etc.

-Use CRM data, website analytics, customer feedback, and surveys to refine your target audience and truly understand them.
+Use CRM data, website analytics, customer feedback, and online surveys to refine your target audience and truly understand them.

 Once you have the ICP and personas in place, there are several ways to build your prospect list.